devzoy/indian-pincode/src/node/README.md

 | **Cost** | Often paid or freemium | **Free & Open Source** |
 | **Offline** | No | **Yes** |

+> **📦 Package Size Notice**: This library is ~41MB due to the embedded comprehensive database of 19,000+ pincodes and 154,000+ post offices with geospatial data. **This library is designed for backend/server-side applications that prioritize 100% uptime, offline capability, and don't want to rely on external APIs.** If package size is a critical constraint for your use case, consider using an API-based solution instead.

 ## 📦 Installation

 ```bash